Derpford/runninghell/readme.md

 5. Super Jump:
 If you need to get up high, crouch and jump without pressing any movement keys.
 Combine with a Pulsar Jump off of a wall for even *MORE* height!

+6. Vacuum Brake:
+Press and hold the ALTFIRE key to slow yourself to a crawl, sucking in nearby coins in the process.
+Note that this won't suck in gems--you have to pick those up the hard way.

 # Won't this completely break most maps?

 Yes!
 The goal of this mod is to create a movement-centric experience, as opposed to the combat-centric way most doom mods work.
 Sure, you might feel that putting the focus on sick jumps over big guns is the opposite of doom-y, and that's all right.
 I'm not making this thing to be doom-y.
 I'm making it to be goofy.